Kraymer/qifqif/README.rst

 qifqif
 ======

-CLI tool for quick tagging your QIF files transactions.
+CLI tool to *enrich* your QIF files transactions with category information.

 Description